ccrawford/PowerNotifier/src/TasmotaCommands.md

 Go to the tasmota console and run the following three commands:
     Rule1 ON Energy#Current DO WebSend [192.168.4.1] GET /current?value=%value% ENDON
+    Rule1 ON Energy#Current DO WebQuery http://192.168.4.1/current?value=%value% ENDON   // This works better.

     Rule1 1